Soul-Burn/janky-quality/resources/description.md

 * Vanilla
 * Wasn't tested and probably won't work with any overhauls

+#Modding interface

+This mod has a modding interface, for simple addition of new quality bonuses.
+See source code page for more details.

 #Future plans

 * Better creation of assemblers with quality modules